laramies/theHarvester/README.md

 What is this?
 -------------
-theHarvester is a tool used for gathering names, emails, subdomains, virtual hosts, open ports/banners, and employee names from different public sources (search engines, PGP key servers).
-A really simple, but very effective tool for the early stages of a penetration test or just to know the visibility of your company on the internet.
+theHarvester is a very simple, yet effective tool designed to be used in the early stages<br>
+of a penetration test.
+Use it for open source intelligence gathering and helping to determine<br>
+a company's external threat landscape on the internet.
+It gathers names, emails, subdomains,<br>

-The data sources include:
+virtual hosts, and employee names using multiple public data sources that include:

 Passive:
 --------